jiexunsee/Numpy-LSTM/README.md

 # Numpy LSTM

-This is an extremely messy implementation of LSTM using numpy.
+An extremely messy implementation of LSTM using numpy, and I'm not sure if it's fully correct.

-Not sure if fully correct.
+The LSTM cell is written in numpylstm.py, and can be tested with testlstm.py.